WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 ## Introduction
 In this assignment, you will make an infinite scroller game using the Typescript programming language and the Wolfie2D game engine.
 By completing this assignment, you should start to become familiar with the Wolfie2D game engine and develop an understanding of:

+* How to receive and respond to game events use Wolfie2D's EventQueue
 * Deal with simple collision detection
-* How to receive and respond to game events
 * Load sprites and animated sprites in Wolfie2D
 * How to define a custom shader in Wolfie2D
 * More TBD